 You can run Dashkiosk on a PaaS like Heroku or Dokku.
 The Chromecast support is unlikely to work in this case but the remaining functionalities should work without any problem.
-The following documentation is done using exoscale PaaS (a Swiss cloud provider).
+The following documentation is done using Heroku.
 The process should be quite similar with another provider.

-We assume that you already have an account registered on exoscale.
-It comes with a free trial which should be sufficient to test Dashkiosk.
+We assume that you already have an account registered on Heroku.
+It comes with a free tier which should be sufficient to test Dashkiosk.

-9.1 Deployment tool installation
+8.1 Deployment tool installation

 The first step is to install the deployment tool.
-For exoscale, this is done with pip:
+For Heroku, follow the install documentation.